jaybdhruv/pandas_challenge/HeroesOfPymoli/Heroes of Pymoli Python Challenge Readme.md

 ## Heroes of Pymoli Python Challenge

 Like many others in its genre, the game Heroes of Pymoli is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 In this challenge, you have to generate a report that breaks down the game's purchasing data into meaningful insights.
+Please also include a written description of three observable trends based on the data.

 Your final report should include each of the following: